 While the minutes were described by some analysts as having

 a hawkish tinge, others discounted them because they did not

 reflect a dismal March payrolls report released after the

-The euro retreated further from its one-month high versus
+The minutes helped the euro retreat from its one-month high

-0.1 percent from late U.S. levels and off Wednesday's one-month
+, down 0.1 percent from late U.S. levels and off

 The euro fetched 129.77 yen,, after having